Botany

 - The leaves, boiled and mashed, applied to the abdomen for urinary retention.

-- Decoction of leaves also used for urinary retention and for urinary bladder
+- Decoction of leaves also used for urinary retention and for urinary bladder stones.

-- Decoction-soaked cloths applied to the forehead for fevers and decoction taken internally
+- Decoction-soaked cloths applied to the forehead for fevers and decoction taken internally at the same time.

 - Bark decoction used as emetic.